 First of all, try to understand what opportunities the token offers and how it will be used in the project ecosystem.
-For example, the Eros token holders will be entitled to a share in the company’s profit and a discount on its services; the token will also serve as an internal currency of the platform.

 Besides, one should not forget about inflation.
 If the company continues to issue new tokens, your investments will quickly depreciate in value.
 Therefore the best case is when the initial coins offering is also the final offering, and in the future the number of the tokens in use will only decrease.
 Another acceptable option is to use tokens as a "fuel" within the platform, so their number will be kept constant even if new tokens are permanently released.

 If this is all right, then you should pay attention to the distribution of shares between investors and founders.
 The share of tokens offered should not be too large or too small.
 As a rule of thumb, the proportion of coins offered should be 70-80% of all coins issued, while the rest remain within the team.

 To determine a worthy ICO common sense should suffice.
 You always need to understand what exactly you are getting by buying someone's coins, and what the final product will look like. if you make sure that you know the answers to these five questions before investing, your chances of success will seriously increase: